|| Tutorials home | Decreasing risk exposure | Safety tour | Emergencies | Meteorology | Flight Theory | Communications | Builders guide ||

 The control area — generally within SSR coverage — between Sydney and Cairns is designated Class E between 8500 feet and FL180, and Class A above FL180.

-(For explanation of the 'CTAF' and '126.7' aerodrome notations appearing in the diagrams see Operations at non-towered aerodromes and airstrips in Class G.)
+(For explanation of the 'CTAF' and '126.7' aerodrome notations appearing in the diagrams see Operations at non-controlled aerodromes and airstrips in Class G.)

 CTRs at smaller regional airports (which lack primary radar coverage) are Class D airspace; these are only active as such when the control tower at that CTR is manned.
 They revert to Class G CTAFs at the times when the tower is not manned.